 - If you are a foreigner/expatriate coming to live in Singapore wishes to transfer your NCD to your Singapore vehicle, you can provide us with a letter from your last insurance company stating that you have been insured over the last 12 months and indicating the number of "claim-free" years.

-Protected NCD is typically not transferable to other insurers.
+6. Is protected NCD transferable?Protected NCD is typically not transferable to other insurers.
 However, you may wish to check with the other insurer.

+7. My accident status is still outstanding, why is my NCD already penalised?The nature of the accident may likely be an at-fault one, which could indicate an incoming claim.
 Have more questions about our bike NCD30?
 Speak to us directly at 6665 5555 or if you want to go ahead to apply for our motorbike insurance, ask for an instant quote here!